IMPORTANCE OF BABY TEETH

 Baby teeth development

 All 20 baby teeth usually appear by the age three.
-The chart outlines when you might see your child’s teeth come in.
 Keep in mind, all children are different.

 Teething is the process where teeth appear (erupt) and it can cause pain, fussiness and drooling.
 To help ease the pain, many babies like to chew on a cold clean face cloth or teething ring.
 You can also rub your child’s gums gently with a clean finger.
 Do not give your child teething cookies as most contain starch and sugar which contributes to tooth decay.